 Intended learning outcomes

-Have experienced how the theory and practice of tertiary studies in commerce contribute to resolving real-world business issues;
+- Demonstrate how the theory and practice of tertiary studies in commerce contribute to resolving real-world business issues

 Successful completion of this subject will further develop the following skills:

 - Verbal and written communication skills through discussion and assigned tasks;

 - Research, problem solving, critical thinking;

 - Documentation, preparation and presentation skills, through assigned tasks and the consulting exercise;

 - Interpersonal skills, through assigned tasks and consulting exercise;

 - Collaborative learning, problem solving, application of theory to practice, interpretation and analysis, critical thinking, synthesis of data and other information, evaluation of data and other information, accessing data and other information from a range of sources and receptiveness to alternative ideas.

 Last updated: 12 November 2021